 Withdrawal from an examination

-Once the course requirements have been fulfilled, they remain valid for the current and the two consecutive semesters when the course is given.
+Once the course requirements have been fulfilled, they remain valid for the current and the next two semesters the course is taught.

 Special examination arrangements